 Adam Ziegler

-Director, Library Innovation Lab at Harvard Law School Library
+Director at Library Innovation Lab, Harvard Law School Library

-Adam Ziegler is the Director of the Library Innovation Lab at Harvard Law School, home of the Caselaw Access Project, Perma.cc, and H2O.
-Before joining Harvard Law School, he practiced law for over 10 years and co-founded a legal knowledge startup called Mootus.
+Adam Ziegler is the Director of the Library Innovation Lab at Harvard Law School, overseeing projects like the Caselaw Access Project and Perma.cc.
+He practiced law for over 10 years and co-founded the legal knowledge startup Mootus.

 Dharmishta Rood